HCA Florida University Hospital Set To Open Monday

 MIAMI (CBSMiami) – A new hospital in West Broward County is set to welcome patients on November 15.

-“So, we’re starting off with 165 beds, but really the sky is the limit, basically the way the facility is constructed you can really up with additional floors,” Girogio Tarchini, HSA Healthcare Assistant Division Chief Medical Officer.READ MORE: FHP Arrests Hialeah Police Sergeant Richard Quintero On DUI Charge
+“So, we’re starting off with 165 beds, but really the sky is the limit, basically the way the facility is constructed you can really up with additional floors,” Giorgio Tarchini, HSA Healthcare Assistant Division Chief Medical Officer.READ MORE: South Florida Caravan This Weekend In Support Of Cuban People

 There’s actually infrastructure to accommodate 600 hospital beds.
 Once opened, it will be home to multiple specialties including, cardiology, general surgery, neurosciences, oncology, women’s services, and urology.